pypeit/PypeIt/doc/cookbook.rst

 with bad calibrations.
 This is the primary "failure mode" of PypeIt.

-And heaven help you if you mixed binning, grating tilt, etc. between your calibrations and science (although this is supported for some instruments by necessity).
+And heaven help you if you mixed binning, grating tilt, etc. between your calibrations and science (although this is supported for some instruments, by necessity).

 Organize your Raw data